pomerium/documentation/content/docs/topics/data-storage.md

 name=value[&...]
 ```

+When using multiple hosts make sure to specify `target_session_attrs=read-write` so that the Databroker does not attempt to write to a read-only replica.

 ### Redis

 Previous versions of Pomerium suggested Redis as a databroker back-end.
 This is no longer recommended for version >=18.
 You can review [Archived Versions](https://www.pomerium.com/docs/versions) of our docs for more information on Redis as a databroker storage solution.